 What Can You Do With a Criminology Degree?

 Many of the nonacademic careers available in the criminology field may not require any college training at all.
-These often overlap within the realm of criminal justice and are typically entry-level jobs.
-A degree is far more conducive to future advancement and will often mean the difference in getting hired or promoted.
+These often overlap within the realm of criminal justice and typically are entry-level jobs with degrees more beneficial to future advancement.

 Perhaps the most notable career available to criminology majors, of course, is that of a criminologist.
-Though a master's or doctorate degree is typically required, criminologists specialize in a number of different areas, such as environmental criminology, which emphasizes the details of the surroundings where crimes occur.
+Though a master's degree or doctorate typically is required, criminologists specialize in a number of different areas, such as environmental criminology, which emphasizes the details of the surroundings where crimes occur.

-They have also been responsible for improving police activities and functions through innovations, such as community-oriented policing and predictive policing.
+Criminologists also have been responsible for improving police activities and functions through innovations such as community-oriented policing and predictive policing.
 Criminologists work in a variety of environments, including: